Balancing your studies with work, family and personal life can be challenging.

 Schedule fixed times in your day or week for recurring activities like doing groceries, cleaning, preparing for courses, reading textbooks, etc.

-A clear schedule helps avoid procrastination and keeps you organized.
+A clear schedule helps avoid procrastination and keeps you organised.

 Balancing studies with work, family and personal life demands organisation and planning.
 A decent study schedule can help.